desmos-labs/desmos/docs/developers/queries/staging/poll-answers.md

 # Query poll answers made to a post's poll
-This query endpoint allows you to retrieve the details of answers made to a post's poll'.
+This query allows you to retrieve the details of answers made to a post's poll'.

 **CLI**
  ```bash